 Confident expertise just takes plenty of practice – while practicing the right way, with the help of people who’ve been there and done that.

-Thanks to years of experience as California Bar Exam tutors, as well as practicing attorneys, we’ve formulated an all-in-one program for boosting your MBE score.
+Our experts formulated an all-in-one program for boosting your MBE score.

-Our innovative MBE DNA program is designed to help bar studiers develop their understanding, thought process, and mastery.
+This innovative MBE DNA program is designed to help bar studiers develop their understanding, thought process, and mastery.
 We break questions down into 7 topic categories.
 This way, you learn how different topics are tested – including how to recognize distractor answers that can throw you off the scent.